-Again, in the last week, I have come across a few reports and news items which are worth passing on.
+Again, in the last week, I have come across a few news items which are worth passing on.

 First we have: